eecs280staff/tutorials/docs/setup_git.md

 <img src="images/github_copy_token.png" width="768px" />

 ## Create a local repository
+Only one team member creates the first local repository.

 Navigate to your project directory.
 Your directory might be different.
 ```console
 $ pwd